Bowdoin College Title IX Policy

 Following any Report of alleged Sexual Harassment, regardless of whether a Formal Complaint is filed, the College will offer, as appropriate and reasonably available, non-disciplinary, non-punitive Supportive Measures designed to restore or preserve access to the College’s Education Program or Activity, including measures designed to protect the safety of all parties and the Bowdoin community, without unreasonably burdening either party.
 Supportive Measures may include, but are not limited to, counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus and other similar measures, and are provided without fee or charge to either party.
 Supportive Measures may be modified to reflect any appropriate changes at any point during the process.
 Violations of the College’s directives may constitute policy violations and result in separate disciplinary action.

 H. Emergency Leave

-The College, in consultation with the Title IX Coordinator, may place a Respondent on emergency leave during a Formal Resolution process if there is a determination (following an individualized safety and risk analysis) that there is an immediate threat to the physical health or safety of a student or other individual arising from the allegations of Sexual Harassment.
+The College, in consultation with the Title IX Coordinator, may place a Respondent on emergency leave after a Formal Complaint has been filed if there is a determination (following an individualized safety and risk analysis) that there is an immediate threat to the physical health or safety of a student or other individual arising from the allegations of Sexual Harassment.
 Any such determination will be made in compliance with any applicable disability laws, including Section 504 of the Rehabilitation Act and the Americans with Disabilities Act.

 The Respondent will be provided notice of the emergency leave and will be provided an opportunity to challenge the decision immediately following the removal.
 The Respondent has the burden to demonstrate why the emergency leave was unreasonable.